 Unit case volume in Asia Pacific increased 4 percent, which consisted of 4 percent growth in both sparkling and still beverage volume.
 The sparkling beverage volume growth was led by a 5 percent increase in Trademark Coca-Cola, a 4 percent increase in Trademark Sprite and a 6 percent increase in Trademark Fanta.
 Still beverage volume growth was led by increases in packaged water and teas of 12 percent and 6 percent, respectively.
 China's unit case volume grow 5 percent during the year, led by 12 percent growth in Trademark Coca-Cola and 3 percent growth in Trademark Sprite.
-India reported unit case volume growth of 4 percent and Japan reported even volume during the year.
+India reported unit case volume growth of 4 percent and Japan reported even volume.

-Unit case volume for Bottling Investments increased 8 percent.
-This increase primarily reflects the growth in China and India.
-In addition, unit case volume in Germany grew 2 percent.
-The Company's consolidated bottling operations accounted for 34 percent, 69 percent, and 100 percent of the unit case volume in China, India and Germany, respectively.
+Unit case volume for Bottling Investments was even, reflecting growth in China, India and Germany offset by a decline in CCR's unit case volume of 8 percent.
+The decline in CCR's unit case volume is primarily driven by North America refranchising activities.
+The Company's consolidated bottling operations accounted for 34 percent, 69 percent and 100 percent of the unit case volume in China, India and Germany, respectively.
+CCR accounted for 73 percent of the total bottler-distributed unit case volume in North America.